Creating Clear and Effective Wiring Harness & Cable Assembly Diagrams

 Material choice also plays a crucial role in the overall performance and longevity of the wiring harness.
 Some common materials include:

-• Copper or Aluminum Wire: Most electrical connections make use of them.
+• Copper or Aluminum Wire: Most electrical connections utilize either copper or aluminum wire.

 • Insulation Materials: PVC, Teflon, and silicone.
 The choice of insulation depends on the application; each has its own.